foelkdavid/voidzfs-install/README.md

 # voidzfs-install
 Interactive Voidlinux on ZFS installer (optional with zfs-mirror)

+## TODO
-TODO: - Single-Disk setup is not tested aswell, coming soon...
+- Single-Disk setup is not tested aswell, coming soon...
-TODO: - Custom services for Snapshotting and EFI-Syncing
+- Custom services for Snapshotting and EFI-Syncing
-TODO: - Test and finish implementation of single-disk setup
+- Test and finish implementation of single-disk setup

 ## Howto:
 1. Download the latest hrmpf image.